hasanainaz/sqt/README.md

 ## Python

-Two versions are expected in Python.
-One of them has been released.

-### The Int16 Version

-We prepared this version of the sqt library for the Raspberry Pi combatablity.
-This version prioritizes space over speed and quality.
-In this vesrion, 256-level variables are multiplied while they are in 16-bit-integer-data type, and its temporal and cepstral filterings are done sequantally inside for-loops, so low-order filtering is sticktly recommened in this version.
 Please use the following instructions to get started.

 1. Install: